Quixoty/quixoty-test4.github.io/_pages/precedent gallery info.md

 <BR>

-Each month there will be competition for readers to send in a photograph they have taken for inclusion in the [Precedent Gallery.][precedent-gallery]
+At the end of each month, 2 winners will be announced for the the best examples of a **good** and **bad** precedent for that theme - with their photos added to the [Precedent Gallery.][precedent-gallery].

 [precedent-gallery]: /precedent gallery/

-The next winner will be announced on 30th September 2020 – with the theme  ‘XYZ’, so make sure to keep your eyes peeled when you’re out and about.
+The next winners will be announced on **30th September 2020** with the theme  **ponds or waterbodies**, so keep your eyes peeled when you’re out and about.

-The rules for this competition are that the photograph:
-* is related to the theme
-* has been taken by yourself relatively recently
-* does not include yourself in the photo

-Make sure to send your photos through to landscapedesigntips@outlook.com along with your first (and/or last) name should you want to be credited.
+See below for what constitutes a good and bad precedent.

 {% capture notice-1 %}
 #### Good Precedents may be due to: